Antonio210696/xcode-easy-build/README.md

 - `--input-file`: specify the name for the configuration YAML file to look in the current directory.

+### Supported Actions

+The tool currently is supporting the following actions:
+- `build`: builds the specified scheme.
+- `run`: runs the output of a build with the specified arguments.
+If a build for the `run` configuration on hand is not present, this action will fail

 ### Example of `buildCommands.yml`

 ```yaml